marwan0ne/Zombie_Game_With_OpenGl/README.md

  The score increases when the player collects the Power-ups.

 The Protection from gunshots:
-The second and third characters will defend themselves from gunshots, either by using a protective shield or by moving left and right or a wall that appears and disappears\n
+The second and third characters will defend themselves from gunshots, either by using a protective shield or by moving left and right or a wall that appears and disappears

-Co-authored: Tasnim Ayman
+**Co-authored: Tasnim Ayman